 Philae touchdown on the comet was confirmed at ESOC at 16:03 GMT/17:03 CET on 12 November.
 Analysis of data from Philae later revealed that the lander did not just touch down once, but three times, as the craft's harpoons did not fire, allowing it to rebound into space again.
 It continued travelling for 1 hour 50 minutes; during that time, it travelled about 1 km at a speed of 38 cm/s.
 It then made a smaller second hop, travelling at about 3 cm/s, landing in its final resting place seven minutes later.

-Since launch, the Rosetta mission has been controlled from a single control centre, the Rosetta Mission Operations Centre (MOC) at ESOC, Darmstadt, using ESA's DSA 1 deep-space ground station at New Norcia.
+Since launch, the Rosetta mission has been controlled from the Rosetta Mission Operations Centre (MOC) at ESOC, Darmstadt, using ESA's 35m-diameter deep-space ground station at New Norcia.